 The University of Manitoba is committed to the principles of access to information and the protection of privacy outlined in The Freedom of Information and Protection of Privacy Act (FIPPA).

-FIPPA applies to all records in the custody or under the control of the University of Manitoba, including records containing general information, personal and personal health information.
-It does not apply to teaching materials, research information of an employee of the University, or a question that is to be used on an exam or test.
+FIPPA applies to all records in the custody or under the control of the University of Manitoba and its Colleges, including records containing general information, personal information and personal health information.
+It does not apply to teaching or research materials, or a question that is to be used on an examination or test.